TikitaPeralta/web_scraper/README.md

 }

 - access every image independent of page
+- exclude png/svg from img finding
 - if link is found, add to list of URLs
 - iterate through list of URLs until finished
-- exclude png/svg from img finding
-- follow link for each image and download to documents/webscrape/photos file -in JSON: res['src'], documents/webscrape/name-of-file.jpeg, res['alt']
+- follow link for each image and download to documents/webscrape/photos file
+- in JSON: res['src'], documents/webscrape/name-of-file.jpeg, res['alt']